nimeshneema/William-Apple-Developer-Platform/Notes/Programming Mindset Thoughts.markdown

 -   Winners don't do anything differently rather than showing up everyday.

 -   If there's anything that can be automated (if it's logical and structured), it should be automated.
 It's a crime to do it manually.
 Because, computers never get tired and they never get bored and they never make mistakes and they work fast.

+-   The learning curve is much smoother with strong foundation in place.